jschaub30/lambda-layers/README.md

 # AWS Lambda layers

-Part of my previous job was to deploy open-source softwar, typically installing these in docker containers or directly onto the source (Redhat) servers.
+Part of my previous job was to deploy open-source software, typically installing these in docker containers or directly onto the source (Redhat) servers.

 The process to deploy these in a serverless fashion on AWS Lambda is similar.